 The Jeeps seen in action above, were retired from the Ejercito Argentino by the early 1990's, and Luis sent two photos probably taken in 1993 of army surplus M606 Jeeps up for auction.
 He says, "I think that this photograph will break the record of the most M606/CJ-3B ever seen in one place."
 And this is clearly an unretouched photo with at least 20 Jeeps visible (see the large copy, 120K JPEG).

-The second photo apparently shows the other end of the lineup, and is interesting because several hood numbers are recognizable.
+The second photo is interesting because several hood numbers are recognizable.
 Luis says, "It is not unreasonable to think that my Jeep could have been in this line of Jeeps."

-Thanks to Luis Mariano Paz and the AACVM.
-Thanks also to the website Historia, Memoria, Identidad for the Cordobazo photos. -- Derek Redmond
+Thanks to Luis Mariano Paz, and the website Historia, Memoria, Identidad for the Cordobazo photos. -- Derek Redmond

 Also on CJ3B.info, see Ejercito Argentina 22071: 1967 M606 -- restored in camo.